Proton Therapy for Prostate Cancer

 - Reduced radiation exposure to organs near the prostate, including the bladder and rectum, and the potential to lower the risk of genitourinary (GU) or gastrointestinal (GI) complications, due to the high precision of this therapy

 - Very low risk of long-term side effects including impact on urinary function, bowel function, and sexual potency

 - Most patients experience minimal side effects during the treatment period and typically can maintain their normal life routines

 SCCA medical oncologists and radiation oncologists are excited to have the opportunity to utilize proton therapy in treating prostate cancer.
 Research studies have demonstrated the efficacy of proton therapy, its relative safety even when higher doses are utilized—along with a low incidence of incontinence and bowel dysfunction for men undergoing this treatment.

 Current Clinical Studies and Research Opportunities

 For many thousands of men, proton therapy has proved to be safe and effective in treating and curing their prostate cancer.
-Ongoing studies are being conducted to evaluate the relative gains of proton therapy compared to conventional radiation approaches such as intensity-modulated radiotherapy (IMRT), an advanced form of X-ray technology, in treating prostate cancer.
+Ongoing proton therapy studies are being conducted to evaluate the relative gains of proton therapy compared to conventional radiation approaches such as intensity-modulated radiotherapy (IMRT), an advanced form of X-ray technology, in treating prostate cancer.

 In addition to cancer survival outcomes, we believe that quality-of-life outcomes will be important to examine to definitively compare proton therapy to IMRT.
 These quality-of-life factors include impacts of these treatments on men’s urinary, bowel, and sexual functions.

 At SCCA, we see this as a great opportunity to lead clinical trials to help define the future role of proton therapy in prostate cancer.
-SCCA researchers are members of the Proton Collaborative Group (PCG), a nonprofit, working association of more than 80 community and research center physicians that is currently designing multicenter proton clinical trials in prostate, breast and lung cancer.
+SCCA researchers are members of the Proton Collaborative Group (PCG), a nonprofit, working association of more than 80 community and research center physicians that is currently conducting multicenter proton clinical trials in prostate, breast and lung cancer.

 Research into Potential Benefits